 A person willing to become a forensic accountant must have a bachelor’s degree in accounting.
 Also, most forensic accountants earn a Certified Public Accountant (CPA) credential by passing an exam.
 You also consider becoming a Certified Fraud Examiner (CFE).

 Investment accountants work in the field of finance and investments.
 Brokerage and asset management firms typically employ them.
 The job of an investment accountant is to maintain the investment of his company’s clients by protecting ad increasing their wealth.
 Investment accountants also help a firm in developing its financial strategy.
 Hence, these accountants must have keen knowledge about stocks, bonds, currencies, precious metals, ETFs, etc.

 Investment accountants must hold at least a bachelor’s degree in finance, accounting, economics, or business.
 Also, they may choose to earn CPA credentials, and some may choose to become Financial Advisers.

 A bachelor’s degree is generally the minimum qualification you need to become an accountant, especially to get an entry-level job.
 A bachelor’s degree in accounting includes courses on accounting, taxes, audits, etc. Additionally, they also include courses on general management, marketing, finance, etc.

 Step 2: Gain Work Experience:

-Gaining work experience is the one thing which will help you the most to advance in your career as an accountant.
-More so, because an account learns more about accounting while doing it.
+Gaining work experience is the one thing that will help you the most to advance in your career as an accountant.
+More so because an account learns more about accounting while doing it.
 Also, some states make work experience mandatory to appear for the Certified Public Accountant (CPA) exam.
 By gaining work experience through an entry-level position in accounting, or an internship in the same, the aspiring accountant also gets the opportunity to find his interest in the specialized fields of accounting by performing different roles.

 Step 3: Consider a Master’s Degree in Accounting